 Jim Carter accepted the call to serve as the next PRCC Executive Director and began his ministry on September 1st, 2017.
 He returned to the PRCC Commission after serving in a local pastorate for the past six years.
 He served as the Founding and Senior Pastor of the New Presbyterian Church (NPC) in South Florida.
 In addition to regular pastoral duties, he led the church through relocation, a capital campaign and a debt free renovation.
 Jim retired from a very successful military ministry career in the Army Chaplaincy after reaching the rank of Colonel and serving in that rank for sixteen months.
 Yielding to God’s call Jim retired from active duty to plant NPC.
 It is encouraging to have a gifted Chaplain and spiritual leader of Jim's unique background following our previous godly Executive Directors.
 Jim Carter understands both the rigors and challenges of military ministry life as well as the civilian ministry and brings a Shepherd’s heart to the daily ministry of the PRCC.
 He is passionate to serve the military and civilian Chaplains and military personnel as well as their family members.
 Here is a little more information about Chaplain Jim Carter.
 Chaplain James R. “Jim” Carter was born October 30, 1960 and is a native of Monroeville, Alabama.
 After attending Belhaven College and Reformed Theological Seminary and receiving his ordination as a Presbyterian Minister (PCA), Jim entered the Army Chaplain Corps in 1988.
 He previously served in the Army Reserves as a Second Lieutenant Chaplain Candidate from 1986-1988.
 Chaplain Carter degrees include a Bachelors of Art from Belhaven College in Jackson, Mississippi; a Master of Divinity and a Master of Arts in Marriage and Family Therapy from Reformed Theological Seminary, Jackson, Mississippi and a Doctor of Ministry from Erskine Theological Seminary, Due West, South Carolina.
 Chaplain Carter’s military education includes the U.S. Army Chaplain Basic Course and Advanced Courses, Combined Arms Service Staff School (CAS3), the Command and General Staff College, and the Chaplain Lieutenant Colonel Course.
 Chaplain Carter served over 23 years within the Army Chaplaincy.
 He held numerous military ministry leadership positions and has served in two combat tours.
 His assignments include: 24th Infantry Division, 3rd Engineer Battalion (Combat), Fort Stewart, Georgia; 2-7 Infantry Battalion, Fort Stewart, Georgia with a combat tour in Saudi Arabia-Iraq (Operation Desert Shield and Storm); 59th Ordnance Brigade, Sogel, Germany; 409th Base Support Battalion, Grafenwoehr, Germany; 4-5 Field Artillery Battalion, 1st Infantry Division, Fort Riley, Kansas and 4-1 Field Artillery Battalion, 1st Infantry Division, Fort Riley, Kansas, and 3rd Brigade Combat Team, 1st Armored Division, Fort Riley, Kansas; Area III Installation Chaplain, Camp Humphrey’s, Korea; Brigade Combat Training Religious Support Observer Controller (BCTP), Fort Leavenworth, Kansas; 3rd Regiment and Senior Pastor of the West Point Cadet Chapel, United States Corps of Cadets, United States Military Academy, West Point, New York; Deputy Installation Chaplain and Chief of Religious Support Operations, Fort Bliss, Texas; 4th Infantry Division Chaplain, Fort Hood, Texas and Multi-National Division Baghdad Command Chaplain, (MND-B) Baghdad, Iraq (Operational Iraqi Freedom (OIF 07-09); Senior Pastor of the Protestant Congregation and Deputy Installation Chaplain, United States Army War College, Carlisle Barracks, Pennsylvania.
 Chaplain Carter’s awards and decorations include the Legion of Merit, Bronze Star Medal with one Oak Leaf Cluster, Meritorious Service Medal with two Oak Leaf Clusters, Army Commendation Medal with four Oak Leaf Clusters, Army Achievement Medal with two Oak Leaf Clusters, National Defense Service Medal, Iraq Campaign Medal with two Stars, Global War on Terrorism Service Medal, Korean Defense Service Medal, Army Service Ribbon, and the Overseas Service Ribbon.
 Chaplain Carter is married to the former Terri Ganey of Mullins, South Carolina and they have two children, Sarah (24) and David (21).
 He enjoys sports, tennis, traveling, reading and serving his local community.

-John’s life calling is to literally “go in search of the one who went astray” and he faithfully tries to do all the little things that God asks him to do with a great amount of love and compassion, especially for the “least of these”.
-Prior to working in full-time vocational ministry, John spent more than 10 years as a financial strategist, specializing in the development and implementation of investment program distribution strategies from concept to execution.
-Having been a partner at his most recent firm, and believing that he had accomplished all that he set out to do professionally, John woke up one day feeling completely empty.
-He couldn’t believe that he had “everything” he thought he wanted, but still somehow felt an indescribable emptiness.
-John knew then that God was preparing him for much more.
-So, back in 2012, with much encouragement from his wife, coupled with the call he knew God had placed on his life, John walked away from his company to focus on graduating seminary and pursuing full-time vocational ministry.
-Since becoming an ordained minister, John’s entire focus has been on cross-cultural missions and community outreach ministries.
-Most recently serving as a missionary to Tanzania, John focused on building outreach ministries designed to disciple, coach, and empower local at-risk street youth.
-Then, back in 2015, John was invited by a friend to teach at a local county jail in Georgia.
-John immediately felt a tremendous love for the prisoners and started a weekly life-on-life discipleship group that he eventually took into a local prison as well.
-As our Director of Strategy and Development, John now hopes to use all of his experience and equipping to encourage churches to “remember the prisoner” and to help build sustainable and scalable reintegration ministries that will empower and equip the least of our brothers and sisters with the life-skills and knowledge they need for a successful return to society.
-At the same time, John desires to help encourage a culture of personal growth and development among our team and use his teaching, coaching and mentoring gifts to help others thrive in their unique ministry contexts.
-John lives in Suwanee, Georgia and has been married to his hero and best friend, Carla, since 2005.
+Before working in full-time vocational ministry, John spent more than ten years in the financial services and private banking industries.
+As a financial advisor and business development executive, he specialized in the distribution and implementation of asset-backed lending strategies from concept to execution.
+John built long-term relationships with his clients and partners, and one day realized that what he really loved about his role was the relationships he had built and the service he gave to others.
+He knew then that God was using this time to prepare him for much more.
+So, with much encouragement from his wife, John walked away from his corporate career to focus on graduating seminary and pursuing full-time vocational ministry.
+Since then, John’s entire focus has been on cross-cultural missions and community outreach ministries.
+Most recently serving as a missionary on the Global Training and Development Team at MTW and as a missionary to Tanzania, John focused on building outreach ministries designed to disciple, coach, and empower local at-risk youth.
+Then, in 2015, John was invited by a friend to teach at a local county jail in Georgia.
+He immediately felt tremendous love for the prisoners and started a weekly life-on-life discipleship group that he eventually took into a local prison as well.
+Through those relationships, John was led to Metanoia, where he now hopes to use all of his experience and equipping to encourage churches to “remember the prisoner” and to help build sustainable and scalable reintegration ministries that will empower and equip the least of our brothers and sisters with the life-skills and knowledge they need for a successful return to society.
+John is an ordained minister and graduate of Metro Atlanta Seminary.
+He is currently pursuing his MA in Ministry Leadership at Belhaven University.
+John and his wife, Carla, live in Suwanee, Georgia and attend Grace Community Presbyterian Church.

 Andrea and her husband, Alex, live in Baton Rouge LA, where Alex is a Senior Project Architect at Grace Hebert Architects, and Andrea serves as the Business Administrator for Grace Presbyterian Church.
 They are members at South Baton Rouge PCA and have one young son, Shaw, who loves anything to do with construction.
 Andrea joined the MNA Disaster Response Ministry Team in 2017, after seeing the ministry at work firsthand during the 2016 Louisiana Flood.
 She assists with scheduling volunteer teams at MNA sites.